immersive-web/webxr/explainer.md

     glCanvas.width = sourceProperties.width;
     glCanvas.height = sourceProperties.height;

-    // The depth range of the scene should be set so that the projection
-    // matrices returned by the session are correct. vrSession.depthNear = 0.1;
-    vrSession.depthFar = 100.0;

     // The content that will be shown on the device is
     // defined by the current layer.
     vrCanvasLayer = new VRCanvasLayer(vrSession, glCanvas);